 On a good day at the weekend, one may even fancy a boat ride, departing from Embankment, Westminster or Tower Hill piers.
-It is also the final stretch for the universities, after which hard working students will get a break for summer.
-All this amounts to tourists, bustling activity or nights out near near Soho, or a gig or two at the O2 Arena near North Greenwich.
+It is also the final stretch for the universities, after which hard-working students will get a break for summer.
+All this amounts to tourists, bustling activity or nights out near Soho, or a gig or two at the O2 Arena near North Greenwich.
 Music, Wimbledon and longer hours of daylight are what we have to look forward to in our fair city.

-This means there are plenty of reasons for you to have your piano tuned, and AMH Pianos is here to help with anything and everything relating to pianos.
+This means there are plenty of reasons for you to have your piano tuned, and AMH Pianos Services London is here to help with anything and everything relating to pianos.
 Over time, the Roman Republic has celebrated Floralia, the festival of flora, whilst Christian Europe has celebrated Beltane, the festival of fertility, and the Walpurgis Night, the Christian Reformation of the Germanic region to coincide on the day.

 In cosmopolitan London, we had bonfires, Maypole Dancing and even some spectacular flower displays.
 I even learnt that in Northern Europe, it is a day when women would leave a rose on their admirer’s doorstep, where they may/may not reveal their own identity to the object of their affections.
-Over time though, this day has become more synonymous with the labour movement, and symbolises the struggle for many workers to have better working conditions, fair pay, reasonable working hours and a two day weekend.
+Over time though, this day has become more synonymous with the labour movement and symbolises the struggle for many workers to have better working conditions, fair pay, reasonable working hours and a two day weekend.
 We should not forget the fact that many people lost their lives and suffered wrongful imprisonment or unfair treatment for the struggle for human rights and a consequent increase in life expectancy.

-I am personally thankful to those improvements, which have allowed me to set up my business, get assistance with difficult tasks, and therefore expand my services to include piano removals, repairs and servicing.
+I am personally thankful for those improvements, which have allowed me to set up my business, get assistance with challenging tasks, and therefore expand my services to include piano removals, repairs and servicing.
 We should never forget the need for a fairer world.

-Whilst in the month of May, we also encountered Friday the 13th last week.
-The concept of bad luck originated with the French Army, whose troops marched over a hanging bridge in unison, causing the bridge to collapse at resonant frequency.
-However, we have now attributed the day to all things bad luck, scary or even intensely creepy.
-Whilst luck is important, my final thoughts in this piece are that it takes a lot more than luck to succeed in life, or at whatever you do.
+Whilst in May, we also encountered Friday the 13th last week.
+The concept of bad luck originated with the French Army, whose troops marched over a hanging bridge in unison, causing the bridge to collapse at the resonant frequency.
+However, we have now attributed the day to all things lousy luck, scary or even intensely creepy.
+Whilst luck is essential, my final thoughts in this piece are that it takes a lot more than luck to succeed in life, or at whatever you do.

-Hard work, resilliance, honesty, a positive and friendly attitude, and a commitment to improvement, are all qualities more akin to Maypole day than Friday the 13th.
+Hard work, resilience, honesty, a positive and friendly attitude, and a commitment to improvement are all qualities more akin to Maypole day than Friday the 13th.
 Did you face any bad luck, or even good luck, contrary to the expected trends of Friday the 13th?
-Do you have any favourite melodies for the month of May?
+Do you have any favourite melodies for May?
 Please feel free to discuss in the comments.
-And from AMH Pianos, I wish you lots of good luck!
+AMH Pianos Services London wish you all lots of good luck!